Permanent Work From Home

 Location Independence Expectation

-You can work from anywhere, your home, a cafe, the bus, or even while you on vacation.
+You can work from anywhere, your home, a cafe, the bus, or even while on vacation.
 You can continue to meet deadlines and check in to any issues your company may face, wherever and whenever.
 This is a great way to show dedication and critical thinking that you kept your cool and got the job done, even when you could have been occupied with other things at other places.

 Location Independence Reality